gynaa78/Brexit-Data_Analytics_Final_Project/README.md

 SOME OF THE RETRIEVED SOLUTIONS TO THE QUERIES ARE AS BELOW:

--- Top five areas that supported Remain
+-- Top five areas that supported Remain with their Percent_Leave

-Gibraltar	        95.91
-Lambeth	          78.62
-Hackney	          78.48
-Haringey	         75.57
-City of London	   75.29
+Gibraltar	: 95.91, Lambeth : 78.62, Hackney : 78.48, Haringey : 75.57, City of London	: 75.29

--- Top five areas that supported leave
+-- Top five areas that supported leave with their Percent_Leave

-Area	           Percent_Leave

-Boston	         75.56
-South Holland	  73.59
-Castle Point	   72.7
-Thurrock	       72.28
-Great Yarmouth	 71.5
+Boston: 75.56, South Holland: 73.59, Castle Point:	72.7, Thurrock:	 72.28, Great Yarmouth:	 71.5

 DATA VISUALISATIONS